About this course

-3 graduate hours.
-No professional credit.
-Prerequisite: Second year or post-professional MLA students; graduate students in other majors may enroll with permission of instructor.
+Prerequisite: Second year first professional or first year post-professional MLA students; graduate students in other majors may enroll with permission of instructor.